google/digitalbuildings/ontology/docs/ontology.md

 fully qualified on the backend for lookup and comparison without making them unwieldy for the user.

-### Dimensional Units {#dimensional-units}
+### Dimensional Units

-In the ontology, measurement subfields identify what dimensional units apply to a field. the meaurement subfield must be provided any time a field describes a numeric value, unless the point type is `count`
+In the ontology, measurement subfields identify what dimensional units apply to a field. the measurement subfield must be provided any time a field describes a numeric value, unless the point type is `count`

 Each measurement subfield maps to one and only one quantity kind.
 For instance